thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   acquired using the 710B transducer for the planar reflector and TM phantoms taken at 10% transmit power.

-The Vevo770, designed for high frequency imaging of small animal targets, is easily saturated when presented with signal from a strong planar reflector that experiences the relatively weak attenuation of a water path.
+The Vevo 770, designed for high frequency imaging of small animal targets, is easily saturated when presented with signal from a strong planar reflector that experiences the relatively weak attenuation of a water path.
 To prevent saturation, we use a liquid-liquid interface where the two liquids have closely matched